rlin2k1/Lob_Coding_Challenge/README.md

 ## Usage
 To get the Text File for Orders, run: python fix_routing_problem.py -o /PATHTOORDERSJSON -p /PATHTOPARTNERS<br>

-The Text File will be CREATED in the Same folder as the ORDERS JSON File inputted.
+The Text File will be CREATED in the Same Directory as the ORDERS JSON File inputted.

 The order of the command line arguments do not matter, use '-h' option for help.
 Can Specify Local or Absolute Path to the Orders and Partner JSON Files.
 If Permission Problems for opening JSON Files, run 'chmod 755 'JSONFILES'<br>
 *I Chose to Add the Command Line Options for Clarity for the user on Which File is Which - ORDERS and PARTNERS*